Diffusion Model in Latent Space for Medical Image Segmentation Task: Experiments

-We conducted experiments on three datasets.
-The first dataset, ISIC-2018~\cite{isic2018}, was used for the ISIC 2018 Task 1 challenge, which aimed to develop automated binary segmentation of skin lesion areas in dermatoscopic images.
-The ISIC-2018 dataset was obtained from the \href{https://challenge.isic-archive.com/data/#2018}{official competition website} and was collected using web crawling techniques.
-The second dataset, CVC-Clinic~\cite{cvc-clinic}, consists of multiple frames extracted from endoscopy videos and is commonly used for medical image segmentation, particularly for polyp detection.
-This dataset is publicly available on Kaggle, and we accessed it from \href{https://www.kaggle.com/datasets/balraj98/cvcclinicdb}{this platform}.
-The third dataset, LIDC-IDRI~\cite{lidc-idri}, contains lesion annotations from experienced thoracic radiologists.
-Unlike the first two datasets, LIDC-IDRI required specific preprocessing steps.
-The data was split patient-wise into training, validation, and testing sets in an 8:1:1 ratio.
-For the LIDC-IDRI dataset, slices containing nodules were extracted from patient cases.
-The four masks annotated by radiologists were included to evaluate the inter-rater uncertainty between the model's predictions and the expert annotations.
-For the ISIC-2018 and CVC-Clinic datasets, the default data splits provided by the datasets were used.
+We conducted experiments on three publicly available datasets.
+The first dataset, ISIC-2018~\cite{isic2018}, was released for the ISIC Skin Image Analysis Workshop and Challenge 2018 (Task 1), which focuses on automated binary segmentation of skin lesion regions in dermoscopic images.
+The dataset was obtained from the official ISIC Challenge website\footnote{\url{https://challenge.isic-archive.com/data/\#2018}} and consists of dermoscopic images collected from multiple clinical centers.
+The second dataset, CVC-Clinic~\cite{cvc-clinic}, comprises frames extracted from endoscopy videos and is widely used for polyp segmentation in medical images.
+It is publicly available on Kaggle\footnote{\url{https://www.kaggle.com/datasets/balraj98/cvcclinicdb}}.
+The third dataset, LIDC-IDRI~\cite{lidc-idri}, consists of thoracic CT scans with lesion annotations provided by four experienced radiologists.
+Only slices containing nodules were extracted, and the four radiologist-annotated masks were averaged to form a single consensus mask used as the ground-truth target.
+Unlike the first two datasets, LIDC-IDRI was split on a patient-wise basis into training, validation, and testing sets with an 8:1:1 ratio.
+For ISIC-2018 and CVC-Clinic, the default dataset-provided splits were used.